 Excellent written and oral skills in English are required.
 Skills in a Scandinavian language is an advantage.

 - Experience with databases, perhaps also other data management solutions

 - Experience with large data sets and integration of data sets

-- Experience with web based data visualisation and with data management
+- Experience with web based data visualisation

 - Interest in or knowledge of veterinary or other biological research is an advantage